dpsmith005/SCOMAlerts/README.md

 CryptPassword.dll is used by the CryptPassword.exe for creating the password

 ## Configure
 The first thing to do is create a password for the SCOM account used for the event creation.
 CryptPassword.exe -e <password> will create a file **enpw**.
 Rename this file.
-This file is need to configure the SCOMalerts.exe to run and connect to the SCOM management server.
+This file is needed to configure the SCOMalerts.exe to run and connect to the SCOM management server.

 Next open the SCOMalerts.exe.config for editing.
 This file containes the following information
 ```dos